- What is FLYBYSCHOOL?

 - There are many variables when starting your career as a professional pilot but, broadly, it greatly depends on the airline you are working for, the type of aircraft you are flying and the region of the world you are flying.

 - In the European market a rough estimate for a pilot flying for a small regional airline initially could earn €30,000 per year.
 A first officer working for one of the larger European airlines could earn between €45,000 and €55,000 per year.
 Some airlines will take back the cost of the initial Type Rating, usually from the first years' salary.
 Experienced captains flying long-haul aircrafts could earn as much as €150,000 per year.
 Salaries tend to increase with each year of service with a company.

 - Does FLYBYSCHOOL provide help to its graduates to secure pilot jobs at the end of training?

 - FLYBYSCHOOL operates two different type of courses; cadet and self-sponsored.
 FLYBYSCHOOL is working towards having active cadetship programs although we currently do not offer such programs.
 Cadet programs are conducted in conjunction with airlines where selection process is conducted by both parties and students are offered a job after successful completion of their training.

 - On the other hand, self-sponsored students decide to commence their training without any airline process approval, therefore there is no guarantee of a job offer.
 Being said this, FLYBYSCHOOL will try to facilitate job interviews through our network of contacts to those students that have excelled at their training.

-- We do have an agreement with VOLOTEA where our students will go for job screening whenever they require new pilots.
-It is still not a job guarantee, but it is a step closer to that dreamed first job.
+- We do have an agreement with VOLOTEA where our students will go for job screening whenever there are job offerings for new pilots.
+It is not a job guarantee, but it is a step closer to that dream first job.

 - Do I need a medical certificate before I start?